 Manickam grew up in Secunderabad, India.
 He graduated from Osmania University in India with a bachelor’s degree in physics and received a master’s degree in nuclear physics from Adhra University in India and a Ph.D. in plasma physics from Stevens Institute of Technology in Hoboken, New Jersey.

 In addition to his other activities, Manickam was a member of the Lawrence Township Board of Education from 1996 to 2006.
 He loved sailing, model boats and planes, jazz music, scotch, and games.
 His daughters said their father was a wonderful storyteller who could explain any complicated science concept in easy to understand terms.

 Manickam lived in Lawrenceville, New Jersey, with his wife, Ruth Schmid, until recently when they moved to Oakland, California.
 He is survived by his wife, along with two daughters, Mira Manickam-Shirley and Kira Gagne, his grandchildren Connor Gagne, and Bhumi and Hanu Manickam-Shirley, and his sisters Saras Puranik and Meera Srivatsa.

-A celebration of life service was planned in Oakland on Thursday, Oct.
+A celebration of life service is being held in Oakland on Thursday, Oct.
 24. The family asks for donations to the local chapter of the Parkinson’s Foundation in Manickam’s name.